 Each country may add their own requirements to the worldwide rules, as long as they do not violate the Laws.
 The Official Rules and U.S. Domestic Regulations are included in the 2015 pamphlet which Bowls USA members receive from their club.

-To all Bowls USA umpires and members: Edit your 2015 LSB rulebook to reflect the differences between Bowls USA Domestic Regulations and World Bowls.
-Click on link below!
+You can update your Laws of the Sport of Bowls rule book to reflect the differences between Bowls USA Domestic Regulations and World Bowls.
+Click or Tap here!